 I have a solid idea for a sequel to The Canongate Containment.
 I’m intending to return to this during 2022.

 The Kill Chain is an interesting one.
-Books two and three have been planned, twenty years into the future from book one and then a further leap of fifty years.
-It allows me to speculate on technology with the inevitable ageing process and death.
+Books two and three have rough outlines twenty years into the future from book one and then a further leap of fifty years.
+This allows me to speculate on technology with the inevitable ageing process and death.
 Having planned that I then came up with some immediate storylines to continue on from book one, so a lot to think about.

-I’ve started work on a Novella alongside my other projects.
+As of April 2022, I have completed a Novella called EVA.
 Having looked into these, I think they will be a good vehicle for moping up the many ideas I have for stories, but may not work as novels.
-This came about after a discussion with a publisher I need to submit to so under a bit of a deadline for start of next year, but I’m getting there.

-The sci-fi fantasy series The Clockmaker Conspiracy is now on book five and is discussed elsewhere on this blog.
+My sci-fi fantasy series The Clockmaker Conspiracy is now on book five.

 I have four other novels drafted which I do not see making the light of day.
 A Distant Threat of Moonlight (which was the first novel I ever submitted and did receive a full manuscript request) is about a singer songwriter and his journey back to the woman who inspired him; Slide Rule which is a techno thriller involving blackmail, Pulling the Munter deals with a game played by a group of women against a man with tragic consequences, and Always which is an existential novel written in the first person and the less said about it the better.